 Our Library is open to students before school, during break and lunchtime and after school.
 The Librarians and their team of staff and students are always on hand to help and advise the students.
 The Library is also used regularly by class teachers to encourage students to read for research.
 As well as an excellent range of books and e-books, which is regularly updated, students have access to computers and a range of online sources that the school is registered to use, including Issues Online and the Newspapers for Schools NewsLibrary website.
 All Year 7 students have a dedicated ‘Library Lesson’ twice a term as part of their English curriculum and older students are given ‘refresher’ sessions to help them make good use of the library.

 The new fresh re-design for the School Library is very appealing to staff and students alike.
-There is a welcoming feel on arrival in an open plan setting.
+There is a welcoming feel on arrival in an open-plan setting.
 Comfortable seating is arranged throughout the ground floor and creative use of moveable shelving allows our students to browse freely for books to satisfy their reading interests.
-Fiction is arranged into genre categories downstairs where there is also dedicated Accelerated Reader area to support Year 7 and Year 8 in their daily use of the AR programme.
+Fiction is arranged into genre categories downstairs where there is also a dedicated Accelerated Reader area to support Year 7 and Year 8 in their daily use of the AR programme.
 Non-fiction books can be found at the top of the stairs, arranged in Dewey Decimal order.
 More comfortable seating is a very welcome addition to the mezzanine floor level, particularly during lunch break when small groups like to gather to read factual books like the ever-popular Guinness Book of World Records.
 The Study Area upstairs is light and airy and an ideal place to concentrate on school work.
 It also has 15 laptops available for student use, a flexible resource for our school community.

 DEAR Time and Accelerated Reader